brevzin/brevzin.github.io/_posts/2018-10-20-concepts-declarations.md

 This post will go through several examples of functions that you just cannot declare in this kind of clear, effective way.
 The examples I'm taking are all from the function programming domain - I'm not choosing them because FP is particularly complex, I'm actually choosing them because they're actually _not_ complex but the tools we have at our disposal make them seem so.

-### `fmap` over `vector<T>`
+### <code class="language-cpp">fmap</code> over <code class="language-cpp">vector&lt;T&gt;</code>

 What we want to do is to write a function template that takes:
-- a `vector<T>`, for any `T`
+- a <code class="language-cpp">vector&lt;T&gt;</code>, for any <code class="language-cpp">T</code>
 - a function that you can call with a `T` and, when you do, gives you back some type `U`.
-From here on out, I'll appropriate Haskell's syntax here and say that we want a function like `T -> U`.
+From here on out, I'll appropriate Haskell's syntax here and say that we want a function like <code class="language-cpp">T -> U</code>.

-and returns a `vector<U>`.
-In Python, this function is called `map()`.
-In C++, it's the `transform()` algorithm.
+and returns a <code class="language-cpp">vector&lt;U&gt;</code>.
+In Python, this function is called <code class="language-cpp">map()</code>.
+In C++, it's the <code class="language-cpp">transform()</code> algorithm.
 How do we declare this in C++20?

 Let me first start with a lot of non-solutions.

 Many people will try to write the following.
 I have seen it dozens of times on StackOverflow.
 I have seen it in blogs about function programming.
 I have seen it in talks.
 I have seen it in a book.
 I think this is such a common thing to reach for because it just looks so obviously correct.
-What's the easiest way to write a function `T -> U`?
+What's the easiest way to write a function <code class="language-cpp">T -> U</code>?
 This:

 ```cpp
 template <typename T, typename U>
 vector<U> fmap(function<U(T)>, vector<T>);
 ```

 To really quickly explain why this is wrong: template deduction doesn’t allow for conversions.
-If I wanted to pass a function pointer or a lambda into this, that would fail, because that function pointer/lambda is not literally a `std::function`.
+If I wanted to pass a function pointer or a lambda into this, that would fail, because that function pointer/lambda is not literally a <code class="language-cpp">std::function</code>.
 Hence deduction fails.
 Even if it did work, it’d also be very inefficient, since we’re imposing type erasure in a place where we don’t actually need it.

 But on the other hand, there is something very nice about that right?
 We have this clear `T` to `U` relationship up there, which we really want.
 It's very clear where the types are coming from.
 I completely understand why so many people reach for this.
 Even, ahem, Ben in that talk.

-Using `std::function` is out.
+Using <code class="language-cpp">std::function</code> is out.
 But Concepts does give us a better way to constrain types, and Ranges gives us a concept that we can use here: `Invocable`.
 This leads us to the next non-solution:

 ```cpp
 template <typename T, Invocable<T> F>